FREQUENTLY ASKED QUESTIONS

 How often do special needs students have in-person teaching?

 We base those decisions on the individual needs of the students.
-Some have in-person instruction scheduled several times per week, others may just be once per week.
+Some have in-person instruction scheduled several times per week.

 Will special education students be required to wear masks in the learning labs?